Bam Adebayo NBA Playoffs Player Props: Heat vs. Bucks

 - Adebayo's opponents, the Bucks, have a middling offensive tempo, ranking 12th in the NBA with 102.4 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- Defensively, the Bucks are ranked 14th in the NBA, conceding 113.3 points per contest.
+- The Bucks are the 14th-best defensive squad in the NBA, giving up 113.3 points per contest.

-- Giving up 44.2 rebounds per game, the Bucks are the 20th-ranked team in the NBA.
+- The Bucks concede 44.2 rebounds per contest, ranking 20th in the NBA.

-- The Bucks concede 23.9 assists per game, fifth-ranked in the league.
+- The Bucks are the fifth-ranked squad in the NBA, allowing 23.9 assists per contest.

 Bam Adebayo vs. the Bucks